ljunggren/boozang-docs/README.md

 ### Signing  up / Logging in

 You can sign-up for Boozang from the Boozang homepage at Https://boozang.com.
 The sign-up link will take you to https://ai.boozang.com.
-This is the Boozang application server and this is responsible for communicating with the any instances of the Boozang tool, wbich is actually running locally on the client side.
+This is the Boozang application server and this is responsible for communicating with the any instances of the Boozang tool, which is actually running locally on the client side.

 This is also where an administrator can maintain different teams and different projects, without having to launch anything client-side.